*** REGISTRATION IS CLOSED ***

 Travel to south Tel Aviv to visit with May Golan, famed crusader against the illegal Sudanese and Eritrean reign of terror now being experienced in the area.

 Check into the Dan Panorama Hotel in Yerushalayim.
-After dinner at a local restaurant we will attend the official Yom HaZikaron ceremonies at the Kotel.
+Dinner on our own at the many local restaurants.
+Together we will attend the official Yom HaZikaron ceremonies at the Kotel.

 Morning departure for a very powerful Yom HaZikaron service at Wadi al-Haramiya, near Ofra, where many Israeli lives were lost to Arab sniper fire on March 3, 2002.
+Our friend, Marc Prowiser, who was present that day, will share his personal experience of this tragedy.
 This Memorial Day is set aside to remember the fallen heroes of the Israeli Armed Forces.

-We’ll visit our friends from Amona, to see the progress on their new community outside of Shilo.
-Hopefully, we will find that they have moved from their dormitory accommodations in Ofra, to their new caravans.
+Later, we’ll visit our friends from Amona, to see the progress on their new community outside of Shilo.
+Some caravans have been moved to AMICHAI.
+Hopefully, we will find that all the evacuees have moved from their dormitory accommodations in Ofra, to their new caravans.
 The plan is to eventually build permanent homes.

-In Shilo we’ll meet with archeological experts to learn about the new finds relating to the original Tabernacle located in Shilo.
+In Shilo we’ll go to Tel Shilo to meet with Yisrael Ben Aryeh, an archeological expert who will guide us through the new finds relating to the original Tabernacle located in Shilo.

 Thursday, April 19 – Yom HaAtzmaut

 We’ll participate in a tour of the newly excavated discoveries in the Kotel tunnels.
+We have a 9:30 appointment to view the JERUSALEM JOURNEY.
 This is a remarkable walk back into history.

 Friday, April 20